Pay what you want? Doesn't sound like a business model that would work for artists, right?

 I’m not suggesting that as artists we start pricing all our creative work according to this model but there are certainly lots of areas where it might prove beneficial.

-The most obvious market for the PWYW model that would work for creatives, is online courses or tutorials.
 Any type of educational material you offer that doesn’t require your personal interaction could work under this model.
 Although the unit sale price might be lower, you might just reach a lot more people.

 If you are already using PayPal to receive payments, it’s not difficult to configure a button that let buyers choose between different price options.

-iPad-retina sized files of the final painting and drawing done in the video for personal use to anyone who pays the recommended, price of $19.99 or more.)
+(Randy offers iPad-retina-sized files of the final painting and drawing done in the video for personal use to anyone who pays the recommended, price of $19.99 or more.)

 KickStarter, skills exchange and discounts for social media sharing

 With an ever-increasing number of creatives looking to build careers as soloprenuers, new and exciting economic models for getting our work out there are springing up all the time.

 I'd love to hear about the ones you've found to be successful in your own business - especially if you'd like to be featured on the blog!

 Have you bought or sold a product under a PWYW scheme?
 What do you think of the experience?
 Would you do it again?
 Share in the comments!